Socialist realism: Other countries

 After the Russian Revolution, socialist realism became an international literary movement.
 Socialist trends in literature were established in the 1920s in Germany, France, Czechoslovakia, and Poland.
 Writers who helped develop socialist realism in the West included Louis Aragon, Johannes Becher, and Pablo Neruda.

 During the 1950s, this massive undertaking, a crucial role fell to architects perceived not as merely engineers creating streets and edifices, but rather as "engineers of the human soul" who, in addition to extending simple aesthetics into urban design, were to express grandiose ideas and arouse feelings of stability, persistence and political power.
 In art, from the mid-1960s more relaxed and decorative styles became acceptable even in large public works in the Warsaw Pact bloc, the style mostly deriving from popular posters, illustrations and other works on paper, with discreet influence from their Western equivalents.
 Today, arguably the only countries still focused on these aesthetic principles are North Korea, Laos, and to some extent Vietnam.
 Socialist realism had little mainstream impact in the non-Communist world, where it was widely seen as a totalitarian means of imposing state control on artists.

 The former Socialist Federal Republic of Yugoslavia was an important exception among the communist countries, because after the Tito–Stalin split in 1948, it abandoned socialist realism along with other elements previously imported from the Soviet system and allowed greater artistic freedom.
 Socialist realism was the main art current in the People's Socialist Republic of Albania.
 In 2017, three works by Albanian artists from the socialist era were exhibited at documenta 14.

+Indonesia

+Lembaga Kebudajaan Rakjat, often abbreviated Lekra; meaning Institute for the People's Culture) was a prolific cultural and social movement associated with the Communist Party of Indonesia.
+Founded in 1950, Lekra pushed for artists, writers and teachers to follow the doctrine of socialist realism.
+Increasingly vocal against non-Lekra members, the group rallied against the Manifes Kebudayaan (Cultural Manifesto), eventually leading to President Sukarno banning it with some hesitations.
+After the 30 September Movement, Lekra was banned together with the Communist party.

 China

-Academics typically view China's socialist literature as existing within the trend of Stalinist-influenced socialist realism, particularly major works such as Mikhail Sholokov's Virgin Soil Upturned and Galina Nikolaeva's Harvest which were widely translated and disseminated in China.
-Other academics, including Cai Xiang, Rebecca E. Karl, and Xueping Zhong, place greater weight on the influence of Mao Zedong's 1942 lectures, "Talks at the Yan'an Forum on Art and Literature."
+Academics typically view China's socialist literature as existing within the trend of Stalinist-influenced socialist realism, particularly major works such as Mikhail Sholokhov's Virgin Soil Upturned and Galina Nikolaeva's Harvest, which were widely translated and disseminated in China.
+Other academics, including Cai Xiang, Rebecca E. Karl, and Xueping Zhong, place greater weight on the influence of Mao Zedong's 1942 lectures, Talks at the Yan'an Forum on Art and Literature.
+During the years 1952 to 1954, the architectural style of socialist realism from the Soviet Union influenced Chinese architecture.
+Socialist realism was introduced into Chinese oil painting through a class held by Konstantin Maksimov in Beijing.
+Feng Fasi's The Heroic Death of Liu Hulan is regarded as a classic socialist realist painting.

-China currently adopts socialist realism for specific purposes, such as idealised propaganda posters to promote the Chinese space program.